IT Incident Response Standard

 Once a security incident has been positively identified, the Information Security Office will act to isolate the affected machines or systems.
 Compromised hosts often cause secondary threats and are used as platforms to attack other internal systems.
 Compromised hosts also potentially open the university to legal liability.
 Consequently, the Information Security Office must act to remedy security problems immediately including taking systems offline.

-Depending on the nature of the incident, the Information Security Office may be required to work with law enforcement.
+Depending on the nature of the incident, the Information Security Office may be required to work with law enforcement, government agencies, or other external 3rd parties due to regulations or contractual obligations.

 In the case of a compromised computer that is actively causing wide-spread problems or affecting non-WPI networks or computers, the Information Security Office staff will block the computer from the network then notify the contacts.